chrand90/DeathCauses/README.md

 Note: this project is not finished yet, as the javascript part has not been developed yet.

 ### Author
-The idea and theory has been developed by Svend V. Nielsen.
+The idea and theory has been developed primarily by Svend V. Nielsen.
 The Python code has been developed by Svend V. Nielsen and Christian Andersen in collaboration.

 ### Prerequisites
 The python code in /compile/ is written for Python 2.7.
 The program uses standard python packages only.